MicrosoftDocs/entra-docs/docs/id-governance/privileged-identity-management/pim-getting-started.md

 1. [Allow eligible users to activate their Microsoft Entra role just-in-time](pim-how-to-activate-role.yml)

 > [!NOTE]
-> When a Microsoft Entra tenant that has Microsoft Entra ID P2 or Microsoft Entra ID Governance license, a user with active assignment for Microsoft Entra role does one of the following:
+> When a Microsoft Entra tenant with a Microsoft Entra ID P2 or Microsoft Entra ID Governance license has users with active role assignments, Microsoft Entra does one of the following:
+> - Open the **Roles and administrators** page in Microsoft Entra ID and selects a role;
+> - Open the **Privileged Identity Management** page;
+> - Call PIM for the [Microsoft Entra roles API](/graph/identity-network-access-overview/).
 >
-> - Opens the **Roles and administrators** page in Microsoft Entra ID and selects a role;
-> - Opens the **Privileged Identity Management** page;
-> - Calls PIM for the [Microsoft Entra roles API](graph/identity-network-access-overview/).
->
-> We enable PIM for Microsoft Entra roles for the tenant:
+> Microsoft Entra enables PIM for the tenant in the following ways:
 > - Starting immediately, you can create eligible or time-bound assignments for Microsoft Entra roles;
 > - Global Administrators or Privileged Role Administrators may start receiving additional emails, such as the PIM weekly digest;
 > - The PIM service principal name (MS–PIM) may get mentioned in the audit log events related to role assignment management.
->
 > These behaviors are expected and should have no impact on your workflows.

 ## Prepare PIM for Azure roles